 Diagnosis and treatment

+Infection with any species of malaria should be treated promptly.
 P. falciparum malaria is a medical emergency especially if complications have developed, and patients often require intensive therapy.
-Infection with any species of malaria should be treated promptly.
-Treatment of malaria should be in accordance with the ACMP malaria treatment guidelines in consultation with an infection or tropical medicine unit.
+Treatment of malaria should be in accordance with the ACMP malaria treatment guidelines in consultation with an infectious disease or tropical medicine unit.

 The prevention of malaria involves several steps that have been termed the A, B, C, D of malaria prevention :